China city mayor apologizes over COVID-19 lockdown response

 It is highly unusual for a ranking Communist Party official to publicly concede errors, particularly regarding the hardline “zero-COVID” policy that has been repeatedly endorsed by top officials under President and party leader Xi Jinping.

-Despite reporting only a handful of cases, Dandong has seen one of the strictest lockdowns in China.
+Despite reporting only a handful of cases, Dandong had seen one of the strictest lockdowns in China, with even deliveries of food and other necessities banned, according to unofficial sources.

 In his reported comments at a meeting with residents, Hao acknowledged the sacrifices made by the city’s 2.4 million citizens, along with the “complaining voices” among them over the government’s work.
 Dandong would now be moving into a stage of pandemic control that would be “more proactive, more active and more effective,” Hao said.